The Simpsons season 2: Ratings

-Reception
+Critical response

 The second season of The Simpsons received critical acclaim.
 On Rotten Tomatoes, the season has a 100% approval rating based on 8 critical reviews.
 On aggregate review website Metacritic, a site which uses a weighted mean score, the season scored a 92/100 based on seven critics, indicating "universal acclaim".

-At the 7th annual Television Critics Association Awards, the second season of the show was nominated for 'Outstanding Achievement in Comedy' but lost to "Murphy Brown."
+At the 7th annual Television Critics Association Awards, the second season of the show was nominated for "Outstanding Achievement in Comedy" but lost to Murphy Brown.

 Episodes

 DVD release

-The DVD boxset for season two was released by 20th Century Fox in the United States and Canada on August 6, 2002, eleven years after it had completed broadcast on television.
+The DVD boxset for season two was released by 20th Century Fox Home Entertainment in the United States and Canada on August 6, 2002, eleven years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release features bonus material including commentaries for every episode.
 The commentaries were recorded in late 2001.